-Traumatic Brain Injury (TBI) is a “signature” wound of the current conflicts, yet it is often difficult to diagnosis and understand in many cases.
-We hope to give you a brief overview of TBI and then suggest that you explore it further at some of the websites listed.
+Traumatic Brain Injury (TBI) is a signature wound of the current conflicts, yet it is often difficult to diagnosis and understand in many cases.
+To learn more, visit the sites provided and read the summary of TBI below.

 Bottom Line, Up-Front

 Currently, there are three main classifications of Traumatic Brain Injury.
 They are mild, moderate and severe.
 There are few resources for accurately diagnosing TBI.
 The most clear diagnosis is for severe TBI.
-Often, with severe TBI, there are tests like MRI’s and fMRI’s that can obtain a “picture” of the brain.
-In severe TBI, it is most often possible to see from those “pictures” where specific damage has been done.
+Often, with severe TBI, there are tests like MRI’s and fMRI’s that can obtain a picture of the brain.
+In severe TBI, it is most often possible to see from those pictures where specific damage has been done.
 Sometimes this is possible for moderate TBI and sometimes it is not.
-Very often, it is not possible to get a “picture” with mild TBI.
-In those cases, it is often up to some of the following assessments to help determine if there is a brain injury:
+Very often, it is not possible to get a picture with mild TBI.
+In those cases, some of the following assessments can help determine if there is a brain injury:

 1) A Neurological-Psychological Evaluation (sometimes called a Neuro-Psych eval).
 This requires a qualified Neuro Psychologist to perform a series of tests on the patient that help to determine if there has been injury to specific parts of the brain and to determine the severity.
 These tests are NOT medical tests, but a series of memory, motor, and other tests that can take at least a full day (and often more) to perform.
 Then, it may take up to a month or more for the psychologist to prepare a report that offers a diagnosis.